 The Sign of the Theotokos Church was founded in September 1978 as an Orthodox Christian community accessible to people of various ethnic, linguistic and religious backgrounds.
 We celebrate our liturgical services mainly in English, using some French, Greek and Slavonic as necessary.
 Our uniqueness among the Orthodox parishes in Montreal is the multiethnic character of our parishioners, with various members of The Sign having ethnic origins in such countries as Russia, Greece, Ukraine, Romania, Poland, Colombia, United States and Canada.
 In our parish hall we have over 20 country flags, each representing the country where someone from The Sign was born.
 While using English as the primary language of communication, we rejoice in the many gifts that each ethnic group has brought to Orthodoxy and our community.

-We are a parish within the Archdiocese of Canada (led by His Grace, Bishop Irénée of Québec City) of the Orthodox Church in America (headed by His Beatitude Metropolitan Tikhon of Washington DC).
+We are a parish within the Archdiocese of Canada (led by His Eminence, Archbishop Irénée of Ottawa and the Archdiocese of Canada) of the Orthodox Church in America (headed by His Beatitude Metropolitan Tikhon of Washington DC)

 As members of The Sign of the Theotokos, we are encouraged to strive to be illumined and transformed into the image of Christ in our communal and personal lives.
 We are also encouraged to take up our cross daily and follow him, to bear witness to his image that is in us, and manifest him to each other and to our neighbours through our words and our deeds.